rrojashub-source/BookWifeLibrary/replit.md

 4. **Error Handling**: Improved server startup error handling with try-catch blocks and proper logging to identify initialization failures.

 5. **Database Initialization**: Created `init-database.sql` to properly initialize users with correct password hashes in production environments.

+6. **502 Bad Gateway Resolution**: When PM2 shows app as "online" but Nginx returns 502, verify that all production dependencies (including devDependencies like Vite) are installed with `npm install` (not `--production` flag), as the compiled app may need these packages at runtime.

+7. **SSL Certificate Configuration**: Let's Encrypt SSL certificates successfully configured on VPS for HTTPS access.
+The application is now accessible via https://bibliotecamoi.com with automatic HTTP to HTTPS redirection.

 **Key Files for Deployment:**
 - `deploy-vps.sh`: Automated VPS deployment script